 5. Hiring Through Job Portals

-There are various portals like Naukri.com, Shine and Times Jobs.com, etc which can help you in the restaurant staffing.
+There are various portals like Naukri.com, Shine and Times Jobs.com, etc. which can help you in the restaurant staffing.
 Posting jobs on these websites don’t cost you much.
 To search their database of the employees, post jobs, and send 1500 emails to the target candidates, it will cost you around Rs 6,000.
-Then, you need to fill the necessary details related to the job such as position, job description, salary bracket etc. However, these portals can only help you get the top grade employees only like Managers, Accountants, Executive and Sous Chef.
+Then, you need to fill the necessary details related to the job such as position, job description, salary bracket, etc. This makes restaurant staff hiring relatively easy.
+However, these portals can only help you get the top grade employees like Managers, Accountants, Executive and Sous Chef.